 UCAT is an aptitude test, how can you prepare for it?

 The UCAT exam is designed to be tough for high achieving students, in order to help university programs differentiate between the many applications they receive.
 All standardised tests contain certain defined question types, and we have designed proven strategies for answering each of these question types for you to learn.
-This approach, coupled with test-like, quality practice tests to familiarize you with using the strategies, will set you on track for achieving the best score you can on test day.
+This approach, coupled with test-like quality practice tests, will familiarize you with using the strategies, and will put you on track for achieving the best score you can on test day.